What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-Frequently Asked Question
+Frequently Asked Questions

-How can I tell when my toilet is not functioning properly?
+How do I know whether my toilet is clogged?

 What can I do if my toilet is blocked?

-Can I prevent my toilet from getting blocked?
+How can I stop my toilet from getting blocked?

 Additional Information